OdysseasKalaitsidis/GuestRelationsApp/README.md

 # Guest Relations Management System

-A comprehensive, production-ready system for managing guest relations cases, document processing, and AI-powered workflows.
+A production-ready system for managing guest relations cases with AI-powered document processing and workflow automation.
 Built with FastAPI backend and React frontend.

-## 🏗️ Architecture Overview
+## 🏗️ Architecture

-The system follows a clean, modular architecture with clear separation of concerns:

 ```
 GR_Domes/